 10) Admire the lighthouse and relax on the coast

-Rabat and the nearby city of Salé both have beautiful coastlines for those who want to escape the hustle and bustle of the city and breathe in fresh seaside air.
+Rabat and the nearby city of Salé both have beautiful coastlines for those who want to escape the hustle and bustle of the city and breathe in the fresh seaside air.

 Rabat also has some beaches, however, the main ones are usually quite busy.
 I would recommend taking a shared taxi from the center to go to wilder beaches located around 13 km south of the city.